Arezookhalili/Arezookhalili.github.io/_posts/2023-04-20-customer-segmentation.md

 <br>
 ### Append Clusters To Customers <a name="kmeans-append-clusters"></a>

-With the k-means algorithm fitted to our data, we can now append those clusters to our original dataset, meaning that each customer will be tagged with the cluster number that they most closely fit into based on their sales data over each product area.
+With the k-means algorithm fitted to my data, I could append those clusters to my original dataset, meaning that each customer would be tagged with the cluster number that they most closely fitted into based on their sales data over each product area.

-In the code below we tag this cluster number onto our original dataframe.
+In the code below, I tagged this cluster number onto my original dataframe.

 ```python
 # Add cluster labels to our original data